 Remove cheesecake from springform pan.

 Tips for making Vanilla Bean Cheesecake with Sour Cream Topping Cheesecake:1.
-Leave cream cheese, butter and eggs on the counter so that they are room temperature when you begin to make your cheesecake.
+Leave cream cheese, butter, sour cream and eggs on the counter so that they are room temperature when you begin to make your cheesecake.
 If you use cold ingredients, your cheesecake will be lumpy.2.
 Mix your ingredients in a blender and not a mixer.
 I have always used a mixer and found that regardless of the temperature of the ingredients, I ended up with lumps.
 Through trial and error, I have found that it is much, much, much easier to combine the ingredients in a blender.3.
 Buy yourself some vanilla bean paste.
 It's like vanilla extract but so much better!
 It's a glorious combination of vanilla beans and vanilla extract.
 It's the consistency of maple syrup and has all of the flavor and appearance (those little black dots) as you get when you use vanilla beans but without the steep price of buying vanilla beans.
 I try to use it for everything because I just love it so much!
 And no, I'm not sponsored by any vanilla bean paste companies.
 I just really LOVE vanilla bean paste!4.
 If your cheesecake blooms and overflows the pan while cooking, DON'T PANIC!!!
 Simply tap the cheesecake (while still in the springform pan) on the counter after cooking.
 The cheesecake will settle back into the pan and as it cools you will see it continue to settle.